 Financial Beginnings believes financial education promotes equitable opportunities for economic advancement.
 Programs provide relevant, real-world financial knowledge to high-risk and economically-vulnerable populations.

-Providing lessons for high school and college students on career, college, and money management.
+Providing high school and college students lessons on career, college, and money management.

 Focusing on strategies to financially prepare for postsecondary education, students learn about career paths, comparing schools, financing college, reducing debt accumulation, and managing debt after college.